New York Academy of Art: Disputes

-Epstein ties
+Ties to Jeffrey Epstein

-Human-trafficker Jeffrey Epstein was a board member from 1987 to 1994.
-Academy alumna Maria Farmer criticized Eileen Guggenheim for pressuring her in 1995 to undersell her artwork, for the sake of the academy, to Epstein and Ghislaine Maxwell during her graduate exhibition.
-Several NYAA alumni traveled with Farmer to Epstein's New Mexico ranch on an awkward trip organized by Guggenheim, who was the dean of students in 1995.
-The students described attending a bizarre, competitive dinner party where they were led to believe that Epstein was planning to grant one of them a major commission, which ultimately never materialized.
-After Farmer, and her younger sister Annie, were abused by Epstein and Maxwell in 1996, she reported it to Guggenheim, who did not take further action.
+Financier Jeffrey Epstein, who was later convicted of child sex offences, was a board member from 1987 to 1994.
+Academy alumna Maria Farmer criticized Eileen Guggenheim for pressuring her in 1995, for the sake of the academy, to undersell her artwork to Epstein and Ghislaine Maxwell during her graduate exhibition.
+Several NYAA alumni traveled with Farmer to Epstein's New Mexico ranch on a trip organized by Guggenheim, who was the dean of students in 1995.

+The students described the trip as awkward, and having included a bizarre, competitive dinner party, at which they were led to believe that Epstein was planning to grant one of them a major commission, which never materialized.
+After Farmer and her younger sister Annie were abused by Epstein and Maxwell in 1996, she reported the incident to Guggenheim, who did not take any action.
 In May 2020, a petition began circulating that called for Guggenheim's resignation from her position at NYAA as chair of the Board of Trustees due to her earlier involvement with Epstein in the 1990s.
+Former president Stuart Pivar had also been a close associate of Epstein, having written a note and poem for Epstein's birthday book in 2003.